howardjones/network-weathermap/README.md

 * __Editor__ - Partly (75%) implemented class/template-based version of editor (same UI) currently named `editor16.php`.
 Old `editor.php` is probably broken, since its files have been moved around.
 BUT PARTS THAT DON'T YET WORK CAN MANGLE YOUR MAP! (e.g. tidy recently deleted links)

-* __Cacti 0.8 Plugin__ - broken UI, broken poller.
-Code has all been moved and not even run once yet.
+* __Cacti 0.8 Plugin__ - broken UI, working poller.
+Code has all been moved, poller run, UI not tested.

-* __Cacti 1.0 Plugin__ - broken UI, *working* poller.
-Code has all been moved and most has not even run once yet.
+* __Cacti 1.0 Plugin__ - broken UI, working poller.
+Code has all been moved, poller run, UI not tested.

 ### Using the dev version